deltachat/deltachat-core-rust/webxdc.md

 # webxdc: at least 200 times more interesting than Web3 :)

-webxdc combines secure chat-messaging and web tech in a unique way to fix shortcomings of both Web2 and Web3 to provide:
+webxdc combines secure chat-messaging and web tech to provide fertile ground for a decentralized secure web app eco-system without servers, coins or chains.

-- the well-known Web UX without logins, accounts or servers
-- a new fun P2P web app dev playground with very low barrier of entry

-In other words, decentralized secure interactive web apps without coins, chains or stores :)

 ## How webxdc works

+webxdc apps use existing chat groups (instead of web servers) to communicate with each other, with roughly this technical work flow:

 1. Send a message to a chat with an webxdc app (archive or bundled html) as attachment.

-2. On tapping chat members can open a sandboxed system web view from the unpacked webxdc app.
+2. On tapping chat members open a sandboxed system web view from the unpacked webxdc app.

-3. webxdc apps use automatically injected send/receive app message API to route app-state updates to other app users in the chat.

    Sandboxed webxdc apps are barred from making any network requests, reloading code or resources.

-Webxdc apps rather need to bring all the resources with them and need to use the send/receive API provided by Delta Chat Apps.
+3. webxdc apps can not reach the internet themselves and rather can only send "app-state" update message to other app users in the chat group.

 ## Benefits to users of webxdc apps